Sustainability in the curriculum

 The Elephant free-cycling app

-LSBU has supported a student to develop a free-cycling app for students and staff to offer and exchange items for free on campus in order to reduce the amount sent to landfill each year.
+LSBU has supported a student to develop a free-cycling app for students and staff members to offer and exchange items for free on campus in order to reduce the amount sent to landfill each year.
 Find out more about the Elephant app.

 Designing a rooftop garden